-The Regional Commissions New York Office (RCNYO) internship is for two months with an opportunity for extension up to maximum of six (6) months, depending on the needs of the department.
+The Department of Economic and Social Affairs (DESA) / Division for Sustainable Development Goals (DSDG) internship is for two months with an opportunity for extension to a maximum of six months, depending on the needs of the department.

 The (COMPANY NAME) Core Competencies include:

 *Communication: Ability to draft clearly and concisely, good written and oral language skills.

 *Teamwork: Good interpersonal skills, ability to work collaboratively with colleagues from different national and cultural backgrounds to achieve organizational goals.

 *Client Orientation: Considers all those to whom services are provided to be 'clients' and seeks to see things from clients' point of view.